 - Patients may have difficulty keeping the area between the second molars and wisdom teeth clean.

-- Impacted teeth may develop infection or periodontal abscesses.
+- Impacted wisdom teeth may develop infection or periodontal abscesses.

-- Cyst formation along impacted teeth may destroy local bone / bone in the jaw.
+- Cyst formation along impacted teeth may destroy local bone in the jaw.

 Wisdom teeth removal helps prevent these problems.
+While a small portion of the population can keep their wisdom teeth without concern, most patients will require wisdom teeth removal to prevent impaction, infection, and other oral health problems.
 Some patients in The Villages, FL have their wisdom teeth taken out prior to corrective jaw surgery or orthodontic treatment.

 There are important reasons to have wisdom teeth removed earlier in life.
 First, the procedure reduces the oral health risks described above.
 Second, extracting these teeth before they develop is safer than waiting.
 Over time, wisdom teeth roots can grow close to the nerve that gives feeling to the lower lip and chin.
 Having surgery in your younger years, prior to root formation, decreases the risk of nerve injury during the extraction.